michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 > What new inspiration arose?
  - Change one of the two similar tree maps for the jobs and companies visualization for diversity
  - convert the word cloud to an image to replace one of the scrollmation images
+ - Explore more callout statistics and other visualisations except images and charts.

 #### todo list from class review